wjtk4444/eso-addons/Teleport/README.md

 > every time you want to visit your friends house.
 So simple, so elegant!
 I'm never using in-game menus again!

-First - you could probably just do `/tp @pretty hakk`, but if there are name conflicts or that player is not online and in your party / friends / guild, or you still consider it too much writing - there's aliases.
+First - you could probably just do `/tp @pretty hakk`, but if there are name conflicts or that player is not in your party / friends / guild, or you still consider it too much writing - there's aliases.

 **You can alias any valid (or invalid...) input for something shorter and easier to remember.** There are 3 commands to operate on aliases:

 - `/tp --add <alias name> <alias expansion>`
 - `/tp --remove <alias name>`
-- `/tp --list` (yes it's `lst`, not `list`)
+- `/tp --list`

 As their syntax suggests, first is for adding, second for removing and third for listing saved aliases.
 Aliases are saved account wide, obviously.
 So, going back to the case of visiting your old friend with a very long name, you can do this (once):